 Better Planning

-AI can assist dentists by analyzing digital scans and identifying treatment considerations that support clinical decision-making.
+AI can assist dentists by analyzing digital scans and identifying important treatment considerations.
+These tools can give dental professionals additional information when developing personalized treatment plans.

 The Limitations of Robot Dentists

-Despite the excitement surrounding AI, robotic systems still have important limitations.
+Despite the excitement surrounding AI and robotics, robot dentists still have important limitations.

 They Cannot Replace Clinical Judgment